irungentoo/toxcore/docs/updates/Crypto.md

 Alice adds Bob to her friends list by adding his 32 byte public key (client_id) to her friends list.
 2 cases:
-case 1: Alice adds the public key Bob, then Bob waits for Alice to attempt to connect to him.
+case 1: Alice adds the public key of Bob, then Bob waits for Alice to attempt to connect to him.
 case 2: Bob and Alice add their respective public keys to their friends list at the same time.

 case 1: